This Clue fashion guide will show you outfits inspired by Clue characters costumes from the board game and movie.

 I haven’t played Clue in a long time, but I recently recommended the movie to someone, which dragged me down memory lane.
 He was actually the person that inspired this whole post and helped me a lot while creating it.

 Initially, I wasn’t sure if I should do this as a challenge — it’s a little bit out there as far as fashion inspiration goes.
-But then, when I watched the film again and realized how gorgeous Miss Scarlet’s costuming was, I knew I had to do this right away.
+But then, when I watched the film again and realized how gorgeous Miss Scarlet’s costume was, I knew I had to do this right away.

 This week was very challenging but very fun.
 I could’ve included Mr. Green, but his look and Professor Plum’s are very similar, so it felt a bit repetitive.
 Also, I couldn’t leave Tim Curry’s iconic Wadsworth behind.
 I think my absolute favorite outfits were Colonel Mustard’s and Miss Scarlet’s.
 But, if I had to choose my favorite and the most wearable, I think it would be Mrs. Peacock’s blue ensemble.

 If you’re looking for a fun game, an entertaining movie, and great fashion inspiration, Clue has it all.
 It has multiple characters with their own color palettes, and it’s also a fun source of inspiration.
-You just need a bit of creativity and a *killer* sense style.
+You just need a bit of creativity and a *killer* sense of style.

 What do you think of my Clue fashion guide?